 How do I integrate WildFly with Eclipse?
 This tutorial shows how to do it, by installing the JBoss Tools plugin on Eclipse so that you can manage e local or remote WildFly application server without leaving your favourite IDE.

-In order to install JBoss Tools make sure you have installed the lastest Eclipse release.
+In order to install JBoss Tools make sure you have installed the latest Eclipse release.
 Next, move to the Help | Eclipse Market Place and enter in the search box “JBoss Tools”.
 You will see several JBoss Tools releases available.
 Choose to install or update the latest stable JBoss Tools plugin:

-In the following screen select the “JBoss AS tools” plugin and restart Eclipse once completed.
-Now choose from the upper Menu: File | New | Server and expand the JBoss Community option.
-A “WildFly” Server is included:
+Next, choose from the upper Menu: File | New | Server and expand the JBoss Community option.
+You will see the “WildFly” Server is available: